lukoshkin/auenv.nvim/README.md

 :AuEnv print
 :AuEnv edit

-" To mannually change a conda environment
+" To manually change a conda environment
 " (and freeze it for the current buffer), use

 :AuEnv set <env_name>